csound-plugins/csound-plugins/src/semsys/README.md

 You must pass `-DAPIVERSION=7.0`.
 The default is `6.0`, which does not define `CSOUNDAPI7`, and `semsys` fails to compile without it.

-To **bundle** the onnxruntime-extensions tokenizer library next to the plugin, point the build at the **native** `libortextensions` (see [doc/semload.md](doc/semload.md)), either explicitly with `-DORT_EXTENSIONS_LIB=/path/to/libortextensions.dylib`, or by a root hint `-DORTEXTENSIONS_ROOT=/root` (or the `ORTEXTENSIONS_ROOT` env var), which is
+To **bundle** the onnxruntime-extensions library next to the plugin, point the build at the **native** `libortextensions` (see [doc/semload.md](doc/semload.md)), either explicitly with `-DORT_EXTENSIONS_LIB=/path/to/libortextensions.dylib`, or by a root hint `-DORTEXTENSIONS_ROOT=/root` (or the `ORTEXTENSIONS_ROOT` env var), which is